 They are A-TACS pants in the AU “Organic” pattern.

 So why not use the same camo pattern for shirt and pants?
 Well, look at the pants in the environment that they were designed for.
 Now, look at the shirt.
-Pretty impressive, yes?But, does the environment in the picture look like the same as the environment that I am using for my example?
+Pretty impressive, yes?But, does the environment in the above picture look like the same as the environment that I am using for my example?
 No. The desert environment that I am using has brush, some trees, cactus with green foliage on it.
 That foliage is more conducive to multicam.
 However, there is still the various shades of tan for the desert floor.
 That is conducive to the A-TACS AU Organic pattern.
 One camo pattern might be best for pants, another pattern for the shirt.
-It all depends on the environment you expect to operate it.
+It all depends on the environment you expect to operate in.

 We’ve seen the front of our camo’d man, how does he look from the back?